Reviewed by: HU Medical Review Board | Last reviewed: January 2024 | Last updated: February 2024

 - Altered mental status

 These are not all the possible side effects of Aduhelm.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Aduhelm.
+Talk to your doctor about what to expect when taking Aduhelm.
+You should also call your doctor if you have any changes that concern you when taking Aduhelm.

 If you miss an infusion of Aduhelm, resume the same dose as soon as possible.
 Infusions are to be given every 4 weeks and at least 21 days apart.2

 Before beginning treatment for Alzheimer’s disease, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
-This includes over-the-counter drugs.2
+This includes over-the-counter drugs.

-For more information, read the full prescribing information for Aduhelm.2
+For more information, read the full prescribing information of Aduhelm.